Mahir-bot-2003/PromptShell/README.md

-# Simple Python Shell
+# Simple Shell

 This project is a functional **Command Line Interpreter (CLI)** built with Python.
-It mimics the core behavior of a Unix-like shell, supporting built-in commands and the execution of external system programs via subprocesses.
-And helps to understadn how the scenes work behind the all commands
+It mimics the core behavior of a Unix-like shell, supporting built-in commands and the execution of external system programs via subprocesses and helps to understand how the scenes work behind the all commands and try to build it from the scratch.

 ---